Interpreting the Central Limit Theorem In Exercises 19–26, find t... | Channels for Pearson+

 Mean and Standard Deviation of Sampling Distribution

 The mean of the sampling distribution of sample means is equal to the population mean, while the standard deviation (known as the standard error) is calculated by dividing the population standard deviation by the square root of the sample size (σ/√n).
-These measures help quantify the expected behavior of sample means and are essential for constructing confidence intervals and conducting hypothesis tests.
+These measures help quantify the expected value and variability of sample means, which are essential for making statistical inferences.

 Recommended video: